- ONS and Statistics

 How was my business selected?

-Selection depends on several factors, e.g. the number of people employed, how many other businesses are operating in the same industry and the size of those businesses.
+Selection depends on several factors, for example, the number of people employed, how many other businesses are operating in the same industry and the size of those businesses.
 Generally, large businesses will always be included in a survey sample because the information they provide can be quite significant.
 We select a number of medium and smaller businesses (usually on a rotational basis) because they perform differently, giving more balance and integrity to our results.

 What does ONS consider to be a large or small business?